Fucose-1-phosphate guanylyltransferase

-Thus, the two substrates of this enzyme are GTP and beta-L-fucose 1-phosphate, whereas its two products are diphosphate and GDP-L-fucose.
+The enzyme characterised from pig liver combines guanosine triphosphate and β-L-fucose 1-phosphate to give GDP-L-fucose, with pyrophosphate (PP_{i}) as a byproduct.
+The sugar starting material is biosynthesised by fucokinase and the product is used by all fucosyltransferases.
+This is a salvage pathway for L-fucose.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is GTP:beta-L-fucose-1-phosphate guanylyltransferase.
 Other names in common use include GDP fucose pyrophosphorylase, guanosine diphosphate L-fucose pyrophosphorylase, GDP-L-fucose pyrophosphorylase, GDP-fucose pyrophosphorylase, and GTP:L-fucose-1-phosphate guanylyltransferase.
-This enzyme participates in fructose and mannose metabolism.